Teacher Compensation Policy

 The state should support differential pay for effective teaching in shortage and high-need areas.
 This goal is reorganized for 2021.

-High-Need Schools: Ohio requires that to receive a grant that provides incentives to attract qualified teachers in shortage areas, the school must be deemed hard to staff, as defined by the state.
-However, no grant has been funded or implemented.
+High-Need Schools: Ohio state policy encourages municipal school districts to provide additional compensation for "assignment to a hard-to-staff school," when adopting salary schedules.
+Ohio requires that to receive a grant that provides incentives to attract qualified teachers in shortage areas, the school must be deemed hard to staff, as defined by the state.
+However neither program appears to be funded or implemented.

 Prioritize funding for teaching in shortage-subject areas and at high-need schools.